riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 {% endhighlight %}
 </div>

-Our final describe / test block deals with the display of private tasks.
 We create a private task owned by the current user and check that it has the appropriate class in the test.

 The full listing is: